gkunter/coquery/docs/doc/userguide/syntax.rst

 limited, but the time required to execute a query increases with the number of query items.

-Query items are not case-sensitive: ``Walk``, ``walk``, and ``WALK`` all specify the same query item.
-There are four different types of query items.
-Word items, Transcription items, Lemma items, and Gloss items.
+By default, query items are not case-sensitive: ``Walk``, ``walk``, and ``WALK`` all specify the same query item.
+If case-sensitive queries are required, this behavior can be changed in the Settings dialog.

+There are five different types of query items: Word items, Transcription items, Lemma items, Gloss items, and ID items.

 Word items
 ++++++++++